-- 1b.
-Candidates were often able to hypothesise reasonable causes of endangerment to amphibians from a very basic knowledge of their biology though some clearly struggled with this question. - 1c.
-Most were able to read the approximate percentage values from the graph. - 1d.
-Most were able to suggest a valid reason for difficulty in obtaining data regarding crustacean abundance. - 1e.
-Many candidates were familiar with the impact of global warming and ocean acidification on corals, though only a few could come up with a third reasonable suggestion. - 1f.
-A good number of candidates recognised habitat and genetic diversity as alternative measures of biodiversity although some became confused with responses such as biotic or Lincoln indices. - 2a.
-Most were able to identify the major declining trend of the graph though quite few failed to comment on it becoming more stable or rising toward the end. - 2b.
-Most were able to identify a chemical responsible for ozone depletion, usually chlorofluorocarbons. - 2c.
-The great majority identified an impact on humans of increased UV radiation due to ozone depletion. - 2d.
-Majority could identify the year in which ozone levels would be restored, though they didn't all do it with sufficient accuracy and just went for the nearest rounded number. - 2e.
-Many candidates correctly referred to the ban on CFCs as a cause of ozone regeneration but often could not generate a second valid response (eg development of alternatives, greater awareness, international cooperation, reformation etc). - 2f.
-A good number of responses suggested some valid reason for unreliability of the data though many responses were just too vague. - 3a.
-Most candidates came up with an example of freshwater storage in the hydrological cycle though a good few mistakenly offered "oceans". - 3b.
-Candidates much less frequently were able to identify an input of water into the atmosphere. - 3c.
-Many candidates identified the first half of a positive feedback cycle (i.e. more deforestation -> more run off OR less transpiration/precipitation) but fewer were able to complete the second half (i.e. less water available -> less vegetation) - 3d.
+1b.
+Candidates were often able to hypothesise reasonable causes of endangerment to amphibians from a very basic knowledge of their biology, though some clearly struggled with this question.

+1c.
+Most were able to read the percentage values from the graph.

+1d.
+Most were able to suggest a valid reason for difficulty in obtaining data regarding abundance of sharks and rays.

+1e.
+Many candidates were familiar with the impact of global warming and ocean acidification on corals, though only a few could come up with a third reasonable suggestion.

+1f.
+A good number of candidates recognised habitat and genetic diversity as alternative measures of biodiversity although some became confused with responses such as biotic or Lincoln indices.

+2a.
+Most were able to identify the major declining trend of the graph though quite few failed to comment on it becoming more stable or rising toward the end.

+2b.
+Most were able to identify a chemical responsible for ozone depletion, usually chlorofluorocarbons.

+2c.
+The great majority identified an impact on plants of increased UV radiation due to ozone depletion, though quite a number mistakenly put it down to dehydration.

+2d.
+Majority could identify the year in which ozone levels would be restored, though they didn't all do it with sufficient accuracy and just went for the nearest rounded number.

+2e.
+Many candidates correctly referred to the ban on CFCs as a cause of ozone regeneration but often could not generate a second valid response (e.g., development of alternatives, greater awareness, international cooperation, reformation etc).

+2f.
+A good number of responses suggested some valid reason for unreliability of the data though many responses were just too vague.

+3a.
+Most candidates came up with an example of freshwater storage in the hydrological cycle though a good few mistakenly offered "oceans".

+3b.
+Candidates much less frequently were able to identify an input of water into the atmosphere.

+3c.
+Many candidates identified the first half of a negative feedback cycle (i.e., higher temperature -> more transpiration/cloud formation) but slightly fewer were able to complete the second half (i.e., more clouds -> more albedo/lower temperature)

+3d.
 Great majorities were able to identify CO2 absorption as one positive aspect of reforestation, but few were able to add to this further advantages or disadvantages of reforestation as a mitigation strategy.